cosmos72/stmx/README.md

 Memory transactions gives freedom from deadlocks, automatic roll-back on failure, and aim at resolving the tension between granularity and concurrency.

-### Latest news, 27th July 2013
+### Latest news, 31st August 2013

-STMX now supports hardware memory transactions in addition to classic software ones.
+Since version 1.9.0, STMX supports hardware memory transactions in addition to classic software ones.
 It uses Transactional Synchronization Extensions (TSX) available at least on the following Intel x86_64 processors released in June 2013: